FAQs for Homepairs

 All persons over the age of 18 in a family’s household will need to have background checks – these are run during the booking process after you accept a booking.
 The family should share these results with you – so make sure you see them before you commit to signing your agreement (Homepaired does not see or is privy to any background check reports ordered).

 Homes also need to pass a quick ‘home check’ which we do either in person or virtually through a video call walkthrough – this ensures that the home is as described, including the guest room where you will be staying.
-Don’t forget to use our video calling feature when you connect with families to not only ask lots of questions and get to know them better, but to also get a quick tour of the house and your room also.
+Don’t forget to use our video calling feature to get a quick tour of the house and your room.

 How are my hours tracked?

-Whatever system you end up using, you and the family will be solely responsible for scheduling and recording hours – disputes can be avoided easily just by reviewing regularly and planning often – having an open line of communication and building trust with one another is key.
+Whatever system you end up using, you and the family are solely responsible for scheduling, logging and reviewing hours worked – disputes can be easily avoided simply by getting into the routine of doing this every week.

 What does a typical day look like?

 That is not to say every day will be the same – families want live-in childcare because of the flexibility it offers for date nights, or snow days, or when a child falls sick.
-Also, as the familiarity and relationship between you, the family and the children grows – you will also see an organic change to the ‘routine’ and leverage the time you spend with the children more to your skills and talents, or suggesting activities and play dates with the family as you grow your network with other families and homepairs in the neigborhood.
+Also, as the familiarity and relationship between you, the family and the children grows (as well as your friend network and knowledge of the town)- you will also see an organic change to the ‘routine’ as your confidence starts to take hold and you start to make suggestions for activities yourself.

 Will I have free time and make friends?